I Think You Should Leave with Tim Robinson: Season 3 (2023)

+Future

+In a 2025 interview, Schaffer said that Robinson and Kanin "have a deal, and they've been writing sketches, but they also have the HBO show, and they’ve got to finish up that season.
+So, I don't have a date or anything like that, but just know there are sketches that I have not read that they have written.
+They want to do it, and Netflix wants it, so it will happen."

 Reception

 Critical response

 On Rotten Tomatoes, the first season holds a 96% approval rating with an average rating of 7.6 out of 10, based on 25 reviews.
 The website's critical consensus reads, "A gloriously absurd journey into the mind of Tim Robinson, I Think You Should Leaves bazaar of surreal skits breathes new life into the world of TV sketch-comedy."
 On Metacritic, the first season has a 72 out of 100 rating from four reviews.

 Ben Travers of IndieWire described the series as "demented" and "outlandish", but ultimately "pretty great".
 Fran Hoepfner of Vulture called the show "comedy perfection", writing that it is "silly, grotesque, loud, and absurd.
 What more could you want, really?"
 In a less positive review, Joel Keller wrote in Decider that the series was "more miss than hit".
 In April 2021, Wired contributing editor Peter Rubin wrote that he had become obsessed with I Think You Should Leave, having watched the whole first season at least 100 times.
 He wrote that the show's sketches tend to revolve around "a character who is gloriously, spectacularly wrong—yet refuses to budge, lest they be humiliated by copping to their own wrongness" and that thus the show "isn't just a distillation of our personal insecurities, it's a condemnation of facade.
 It's an antidote, in other words, to the internet itself."

 On Rotten Tomatoes, the second season holds a 100% approval rating with an average rating of 8.8 out of 10, based on 30 reviews.
 The website's critical consensus reads, "A triumph of sketch comedy, I Think You Should Leaves sophomore season dives deeper into Tim Robinson and Zach Kanin's strange minds with manically delightful results."
 On Metacritic, the second season has an 87 out of 100 rating from 11 reviews.

 On Rotten Tomatoes, the third season holds a 96% approval rating with an average rating of 8.1 out of 10, based on 24 reviews.
 The website's critical consensus reads, "Now that I Think You Should Leaves rhythms have become a recognizable pattern, some of these sketches CAN'T hit, but most of them still CAN hit – and indeed they do, with quotable hilarity."
 On Metacritic, the third season has an 82 out of 100 rating from eight reviews.